Maximinounours/projet-rattrapage/README.md

 ### Definition

 The node publishes a command continuously to the topic `/cmd_vel` which allows to pilot the base (via a bridge when running a Gazebo simulation), with a default value of zero to force a safe state when communication is cut for example, or a specific value coming from a service when the system - or the user - sends a velocity command.

+The node also listens to `key_pressed` to move the robot around depending on the key pressed.

 ### Interface